-CPU Fan Speed [xxxxRPM] or N/A Chassis Fan Speed [xxxxRPM] or N/A
+CPU Fan Speed [xxxxRPM] or N/A Chassis Fan Speed [xxxxRPM] or N/A Power Fan Speed [xxxxRPM] or N/A

 The onboard hardware monitor automatically detects the CPU and chassis fan speeds and displays the fan speeds in revolutions per minute (RPM).
 If any of the fans is not connected to the fan connectors on the motherboard, the specific field will show N/A.